sagormajomder/react-19-vite/README.md

 # Code in React 19

-As React 19 is new, this scaffolding project is for everyone who wants to start coding in React 19.
+This scaffolding project is for everyone who wants to start coding in React 19 with a proper industry follwoing SPA folder structure.

 It has:

-- Vite 7.x
+- Vite 7.1.x
-- React 19.1.x(Stable Version)
+- React 19.2.x(Stable Version)
-- TailwindCSS 4.1.x
+- TailwindCSS 4.1.x with daisyUI 5.3.x
+- React router 7.9.x
+- React toastify 11.x

 ## Create Your Own React 19 Project with Vite and TailwindCSS